 Guitar Pro is a sophisticated application for editing and typesetting musical compositions.
 Guitar Pro is used to create, preview and publish multi-track musical scores in much the same way that Microsoft Word or Google Docs is used to create and publish formatted text documents.

-Songs created in Guitar Pro can be shared with others by saving the composition to a file - either in the application's native format or (via export) any of several alternative formats.
+Songs created in Guitar Pro can be shared with others by saving the composition to a file - either in the application's native format or (via export to) any of several alternative formats.
 A "Guitar Pro File" is simply a musical score written in Guitar Pro's native file format.
 The modern version of this format uses the .gpx file extension, but older versions of the format - files with a .gp5, .gp4 or .gp3 file extension - are very common.

 Since it is such a popular tool, Guitar Pro files have become the conventional way to share musical compositions in a "machine readable" format.
-Much like most word processing software can read and write files in .docx/.doc format used by Microsoft Word.
-Virtually all music composition or typesetting software will both read songs from and write songs to .gpx, .gp5, and .gp3 files.
+Much like most word processing software can read and write files in .docx/.doc format used by Microsoft Word, virtually all music composition or typesetting software will both read songs from and write songs to .gpx, .gp5, and .gp3 files.